Argonaut-PS1-Reverse/Stratigise/Readme.md

 ## More Info

 Make sure to read things in the `doc` folder if you want to know more.

-You can also read more info about strats on [my modding notes](https://gist.github.com/knot126/bb80efbc838972e8e477ed7eaabdb221#stratigies-script-information), which also links to other helpful resources when possible.
+You can also read more info about strats on [my modding notes](https://gist.github.com/knot126/bb80efbc838972e8e477ed7eaabdb221#stratigies-script-information), which also links to other resources.